Adarsh-Kumbar/FlipCat/README.md

 # FlipCat
-This is a FrontEnd Project
+This is a FrontEnd Project.
 I made it using HTML and CSS